warner/JetpackComponents/components.md

 access to the user's entire password database, or to their full filesystem, the reviewer should get suspicious.
-By merely looking at the endowments (and assuming that the components selected to provide those endowments correctly implement the given API [recursive: see recursive]), the reviewer can establish an upper bound on the risk.
+By merely looking at the endowments (and assuming that the components selected to provide those endowments correctly implement the given API, and so on [recursive: see recursive]), the reviewer can establish an upper bound on the risk.

 The second issue is the code itself.
 If the code is simple enough to understand correctly, this can provide a tighter upper bound on the risk.
 The